-Crohn’s is a type of inflammatory bowel disease that affects nearly 700,000 people in the United States.
+Crohn’s is a type of inflammatory bowel disease that affects around 780,000 people in the United States.
 People with Crohn’s disease experience frequent diarrhea, abdominal pain or cramping, and fatigue during a flare-up.

 Because of this, having Crohn’s disease can make interviewing and landing a job harder than usual, but it’s not impossible.
 You can still grow your professional career, although you might need to make a few adjustments to accommodate for your condition.

 As long as you can do everything that the job requires, you don’t have to mention your condition during the interview.
 The hiring manager can ask if there’s something that might prevent you from carrying out your job duties, but they can’t ask if you have a health condition.

 It can be in your best interest to let your manager know about your Crohn’s disease once you’re hired.
 That way you won’t have to keep explaining why you need to take time off to see your doctor or manage symptom flares.